 In fact if you look at the newspapers of 1932 around the time of the Poona Pact you can see signs of an anti-caste renaissance triggered by Gandhi declaring that he would fast unto death unless caste Hindus gave up untouchability.
 There are accounts of temples being thrown open to Dalits, and of common village wells allowing Dalits to draw water, an unheard of practice upto then.

 The consequences were almost immediate.
-Brahminical forces had already seen Gandhi as an enemy for his insistance that manual scavenging was for everyone to do and not a job exclusively reserved for Dalits.
+Brahminical forces had already marked Gandhi as an enemy for his insistence that manual scavenging was for everyone to do and not a job exclusively reserved for Dalits.
 Granting reserved seats (affirmative action) for Dalits via the Poona Pact was the last straw.
 In 1934, within two years of the Poona Pact, Brahminical forces made the first of seven separate attempts to murder Gandhi.
 A bomb thrown at his motorcade in Pune missed and exploded on another car.

 One of the conspirators, Madhav Apte, was later to join a successful plot to kill Gandhi in 1948.
 Hindutva, relying on the statement of Nathuram Godse, the man who fired the fatal bullets, has always claimed that Gandhi was killed because he appeased Muslims and helped create Pakistan.
 The truth is more complex.
-One only needs to remember that the murder attempts first began in 1934, when Pakistan had not yet even become a concept.
+One only needs to remember that the murder attempts first began in 1934, when Pakistan had not yet become even a concept.
 Clearly the hatred that first began as caste hatred against Gandhi became more bitter when Gandhi was seen to be treating Muslims as fellow citizens with equal rights.

 Gandhi had a lot of obscurantist ideas to start with but as time went on he kept evolving.
 In the end I see him as a great humanist who died for his belief in non-violence and universality.
-He was also an inventive anti-Imperialist (though in earlier days he had supported the British Empire) and an organic naturalist that today’s consumerist, globally warmed world desperately needs.
+He was also an inventive anti-Imperialist (though in earlier days he had supported the British Empire) and an organic naturalist that today’s globally warmed world desperately needs.